jmsteinw/jmsteinw.github.io/about.md

 <center><img src = "/images/Git_photo.jpg"></center>

-I am currently a Ph.D. student at [Texas A&M University in Atmospheric Science](http://atmo.tamu.edu/).
+I am currently a Ph.D.
+Candidate at [Texas A&M University in Atmospheric Science](http://atmo.tamu.edu/).
 My research focuses on numerical climate and weather prediction.
 More specifically, I am investigating the performance of regional and global coupled models in how they resolve the interaction between the ocean and the atmosphere at high resolutions.

  In the summer of 2014, I was a Data Science Intern at [HMS](http://hms.com/), a healthcare company focused on reviewing claims data.
 My focus during the internship was on finding fraudulent healthcare providers.
 To do this, I used automated SQL queries that would look for suspicious patterns and run them in combination with R and the teradataR library for analysis and visualization.
 Some of the patterns I investigated included: